rlugorodriguez-deloitte/rlugorodriguez-deloitte/README.md

 - 👋 Hi, I’m Raul
-- 👀 I’m interested in Frontend, Backend & Dev-Ops
+- 👀 Interested in Frontend, Backend & Dev-Ops
-- 🌱 I’m currently learning Terraform and GitHub Actions
+- 🌱 Currently learning Terraform and GitHub Actions
-- 💞️ I’m looking to collaborate on CAP & DX1
+- 💞️ Looking to collaborate on CAP & DX1
 - 📫 You can reachme using my email rlugorodriguez@deloitte.de

 ### Technologies I've built projects with: